EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ```

 The following example might seem a little bit strange, but it helps
-you see how quick an F3RP71-based IOC can respond to interrupts.
+you see how quick the Linux CPU can respond to interrupts.

 ```
 record(bi, "f3rp61_example_48") {